 1. What are HTML Elements?

-- The opening tag or starting tag of the element
+- An opening tag or starting tag of the element.

-- Further, HTML Element attributes specified to the element (if required)
+- Further, HTML Element attributes that are suitable and allowed for the element (if required).

 <tagname>The content of the element..... </tagname>

-The following example illustrates the children of the HTML element.
+The following example illustrates the sub-component or children of an HTML5 element.